aronthill/convulsive-therapy-hctsa/README.md

 This repository provides additional study-specific code supporting the manuscript's paired statistical comparisons, pre/post classification and exploratory treatment-response prediction.
 These scripts complement the toolbox-based analyses; they do not contain every analysis or figure-generation step in the manuscript.
 They continue to call hctsa functions where indicated, with additional MATLAB and Python code for the paired tests and participant-level validation procedures.

- **Please note, EEG and clinical data cannot be shared because of ethics restrictions.**
+ **Please note, EEG and clinical data cannot be publicly shared due to ethics restrictions.**

 The revised analyses used MATLAB with hctsa and the required MATLAB toolboxes; Python dependencies are listed in `requirements.txt`.
 Further methodological details are provided in the manuscript and supplementary materials.